 In the first instance, we encourage parents to speak with the SENDCo to see if there is anything further we can do.
-If this is not satisfactory, you can speak with the Head of School, Mrs Vicky French and/or the Executive Principal, Ms Sally Olford.
+If this is not satisfactory, you can speak with the Head of School and then the Executive Principal.